 Operational accounting processes at the national and international level are increasingly managed by our shared service centers.
 Harmonizing the processes enhances their efficiency and quality and, in turn, improves the reliability of the internal ICS.
 The ICS thus safeguards both the quality of internal processes at the shared service centers and the interfaces to the Group companies by means of adequate controls and an internal certification process.

 Internal controls are embedded in the accounting process depending on risk levels.
 The accounting-related ICS comprises both preventive and detective controls, which include:

 - The dual-checking principle

 - Monitoring controls

 - General IT checks such as access management in IT systems, and change management

-The ICS is continuously developed in line with the operating processes, systematically responding to new technologies and ways of working.
+Central and local ICS management continuously develop the ICS further in line with the operational processes, systematically responding to new technologies and ways of working.
 These include the use of software robots, real-time alarms, artificial intelligence, and agile working.